Australia-UK Free Trade Agreement: Everything You Need to Know

 Outcomes of the Agreement

-The UK-Australia Free Trade Agreement covers a vast range of topics.
-This not only includes trade, but also rules of origin, customs procedures, sanitary measures, cross border trade in services, financial services, labour, competition policy, intellectual property, the recognition of professional qualifications and much more.
+The UK-Australia Free Trade Agreement is considered a “gold standard” trade agreement.
+It covers a range of topics, including trade, rules of origin, customs procedures, sanitary measures, cross border trade in services, financial services, labour, competition policy, intellectual property, the recognition of professional qualifications and much more.

 It is a massively comprehensive document, is about 1,600 pages, contains 32 chapters, four annexes and 17 side letters.